keymetrics/on-premise/docs/AWS.md

 ### Requirements

 In the following examples, we assume that you already have a fully working Terraform project.
-You can follow the [`Getting Started`](https://www.terraform.io/intro/getting-started/install.html) guide on the official website [here](https://www.terraform.io/intro/getting-started/install.html).
+You can follow the [`Getting Started`](https://www.terraform.io/intro/getting-started/install.html) guide.

 ## Setup steps